kalanaS95/Light-Weight-DIFT/README.md

 4. Upon completion of the attack, on the victim side virtual computer log file (named “log.txt”) can be found under directory name “logger” that resides on the desktop.
 Moreover, a screenshot will be created in the victims desktop
-5. Similarly to the view from the attacker's perspective analysis scenario, transfer this log file to the host computer and store it in the “Neo4j-Graphing-tool” directory.
+5. Similarly to the view from the adversary's perspective analysis scenario, transfer this log file to the host computer and store it in the “Neo4j-Graphing-tool” directory.
 6. Open a terminal window and launch Neo4j front-end.
-Then start the view from the attacker's perspective database (I.e Process_trace_victim database in my case).
+Then start the view from the adversary's perspective database (I.e Process_trace_victim database in my case).
-7. Launch jupyter notebook instance and run the “victim side.ipynb” file (clicking kernel→ Restart and Run all)
+7. Launch jupyter notebook instance and run the “View from the victim's perspective.ipynb” file (clicking kernel→ Restart and Run all)

 **Note (optional): if you want to run this attack again.
 On the victim side, open a